iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SMN</summary>

+Version 14.1.2
+- Adjusted AutoSubCharge, AutoFavor, and AutoRelease to no longer need the "fixes" implemented to prevent double activiation.
+- Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.

 Version 14.1.1
 - Added `MoveCastDelay` Advanced Option.
 Allows you to adjust the delay in seconds to wait AFTER coming to a stop before casting the pending spell to help prevent interruption.